 The district recognizes that food and beverages often have an appropriate place in celebrations, special events and other occasions when members of a school community come together.
 In all of these instances there should be a balanced approach and are in compliance with 105 CMR 225.000: Nutrition Standards For Competitive Foods And Beverages In Public Schools and the John Stalker Institute A-List.
 Planners of these events should also consider portion size guidelines and whether there should be limits for children regarding how many portions they may have of certain food items being served.
-Administrators, teachers, parents and others responsible for class or school parties should occur with event planners to ensure the health and safety of students with life-threatening allergies.
+Administrators, teachers, parents and others responsible for class or school parties should consult regarding healthy party ideas.
+Prior consultation with the school nurse should occur with event planners to ensure the health and safety of students with life-threatening allergies.